patrickjae/GeneralizedDynamicTopicModels.jl/README.md

 - minibatch_size: parameter for the stochastic algorithm, default: 256
 - inducing_points: number of inducing points used for the sparse GP approximation, default: 25

-This method uses four different kernels
+This method uses four different kernels, corresponding to different covariance function (see below)
 - Brownian motion
 - Cauchy
 - Ornstein-Uhlenbeck